What is the difference between Aliexpress and Alibaba

 Buyer protection

-One of the key features of the AliExpress platform is the system of buyer protection.
+One of the key differences is the system of buyer protection on AliExpress.
 Its essence is that the seller does not receive payment for the goods until the buyer confirms its delivery and compliance with the order.
 In contrast, Alibaba does not offer this kind of protection.
 Returns of goods on this platform can be difficult.

 Other difference between Aliexpress and Alibaba